-Hardscape - Any structure or other covering on or above the ground that includes materials commonly used in building construction such as wood, asphalt and concrete, and also includes, but is not limited to, all structures, decks and patios, paving including gravel, pervious or impervious concrete and asphalt. a non-vegetated surface that either prevents or retards the entry of water into the soil mantle as under natural conditions prior to development and causes water to run off the surface in greater quantities or at an increased rate of flow over pre development natural conditions.
-Common impervious surface areas are rooftops, patios, walkways, driveways, parking area constructed from either concrete, asphalt, compacted gravel, oiled dirt, concrete or packed earth.
-Rock garden and walls, pervious pavements, gravel foot paths, decks that drain to open ground underneath, pavers with pervious joints less than 4 square feet each are not included.
-Artificial turf with subsurface drain fields has a 50% hardscape and 50% pervious value.
+Hardscape - Any structure or other covering on or above the ground that includes materials commonly used in building construction such as wood, asphalt and concrete, and also includes, but is not limited to, all structures, decks and patios, paving including gravel, pervious or impervious concrete and asphalt.
+Retaining walls, gravel or paver paths with open spacing that are less than 4 feet wide.
+Artificial turf with subsurface drain fields and decks that drain to soil underneath have a 50% hardscape and 50% pervious value.